2022 World Artistic Gymnastics Championships

 The 2022 World Artistic Gymnastics Championships were held in Liverpool, United Kingdom at the Liverpool Arena, from 29 October to 6 November 2022.
 The United Kingdom previously hosted this event in 1993 (Birmingham), 2009 (London) and 2015 (Glasgow).

-The championships is a qualification event for the 2024 Olympic Games in Paris.
+The championships were a qualification event for the 2024 Olympic Games in Paris.
 The top three teams in both the men's and women's team finals obtained five quota places for Paris as a team.